 Work with customers, suppliers or employees abroad?
 You’ll need a smart way to send and receive fast, safe, low cost international payments.

 Pay invoices and people domestically and abroad, receive payments for invoices, fee-free in major currencies.
 Cross-border payments with TransferWise can be much cheaper than using your regular bank — and 19x cheaper than PayPal.

 You’ll also be able to cut your admin time with batch payments, Xero integration and automation with our powerful open API.

-Invoice templates in Word and Google Docs.
+Invoice templates in Word, Open Office and Google Docs.
 Templates in Microsoft Word and Google Docs are easy to customize — change colors, fonts, and add your own logo to send a well designed invoice.
 The smart, quick, and familiar option.

 Invoice templates in Excel and Google Sheets.